F3dai/f3dai.github.io/_posts/2021-02-20-Security-Monitoring-Pi-AWS-Splunk.md

 <pre>./configure
 make</pre>

-This will take a very long time.
+This will take a relatively long time.
 Took me quite a few hours so I left it overnight.
 Once this has completed, run the following:

 <pre>sudo make install</pre>